FlexMeasures/flexmeasures/documentation/features/scheduling.rst

      - The (estimated) state of charge at the beginning of the schedule (defaults to 0).
    * - ``soc-unit``
      - ``"kWh"`` or ``"MWh"``
-     - The unit which all SoC related flex-model values are to be interpreted as.
+     - The unit in which all SoC related flex-model values are to be interpreted.
    * - ``soc-min``
      - ``"2.5"``
      - A constant lower boundary for all values in the schedule (defaults to 0).